microsoft/COVID-19-Widget/README.md

 **By adding the widget to your site, you agree to be subject to the terms of use [listed here](../blob/master/LICENSE)**

 ## How can I implement the widget on my site?
-All widget configurations will have two lines of HTML code, a <div> including various parameters, and a <script> that you will simply need to add to your site.
+You will simply need to add two lines of HTML code, a <div> including various widget parameters, and a <script>.
 At the bottom of this readme are code examples for the various supported configurations.
 Each configuration is a combination of three supported modules: an **Outbreak Map Module** showing the worldwide spread of the virus, a **Data Stats Module**, which displays the case count information for a given location, and a **Trends Chart Module** showing the spread of the virus in a location over time.

-## What is the data-type parameter used for?
+## How do I select a widget configuration?
 You are able to select your widget configuration with the data-type parameter.
 We support the following values:

 | Description   | data-type Parameter |